McDegens-DAO/mcburn-js/README.md

 // torch a cnft but do not deactivate the helper alt (if one exist) npm run mcburn torch <tokenId> true

-// retry full burn using an existing alt address npm run mcburn retry <tokenId> false <altAddress>
+// retry torch using an existing alt address npm run mcburn retry <tokenId> false <altAddress>

-// retry burn using an existing alt address but do not deactivate helper alt npm run mcburn retry <tokenId> true <altAddress>
+// retry torch using an existing alt address but do not deactivate helper alt npm run mcburn retry <tokenId> true <altAddress>

 // deactivate a helper alt and try to close it